Dori78/AvaLanche/README.md

 ### Typography
 - I have used Montserrat and Chango with Sans Serif as a fallback to reflect the font on the logo.
 The weight of the font has been reduced or increased based on the other elements each page.
 ### Images
 - The images are provided from the owner.
 I have used other images used as a background.
 On the homepage the background colour is matching the interior of the place and is giving additional style to the page.
-All additional images have been useed from [Pexels](https://www.pexels.com/)
+All additional images used are taken from [Pexels](https://www.pexels.com/)
 ### Media
 - The video of the steaming cup of coffee has been downloaded from [Pexels](https://www.pexels.com/)